Anon-Planet/thgtoa/guide.md

   [Donations:]: #donations
   [Helping others staying anonymous:]: #helping-others-staying-anonymous
   [Acknowledgments:]: #acknowledgments
-  [Appendix A: Windows Installation]: #appendix-a-windows-installation
+  [Appendix A: Windows Installation:]: #appendix-a-windows-installation
-  [10]: #installation-5
+  [Windows Setup:]: #windows-setup
   [Privacy Settings:]: #privacy-settings
-  [Appendix B: Windows Additional Privacy Settings]: #appendix-b-windows-additional-privacy-settings
+  [Appendix B: Windows Additional Privacy Settings:]: #appendix-b-windows-additional-privacy-settings
-  [Appendix C: Windows Installation Media Creation]: #appendix-c-windows-installation-media-creation
+  [Appendix C: Windows 10 and 11 Installation Media Creation:]: #appendix-c-windows-10-and-11-installation-media-creation
-  [Appendix D: Using System Rescue to securely wipe an SSD drive.]: #appendix-d-using-system-rescue-to-securely-wipe-an-ssd-drive.
+  [Appendix D: Using System Rescue to securely wipe an SSD drive:]: #appendix-d-using-system-rescue-to-securely-wipe-an-ssd-drive
-  [Appendix E: Clonezilla]: #appendix-e-clonezilla
+  [Appendix E: Clonezilla:]: #appendix-e-clonezilla
-  [Appendix F: Diskpart]: #appendix-f-diskpart
+  [Appendix F: Diskpart:]: #appendix-f-diskpart
-  [Appendix G: Safe Browser on the Host OS]: #appendix-g-safe-browser-on-the-host-os
+  [Appendix G: Safe Browser on the Host OS:]: #appendix-g-safe-browser-on-the-host-os
   [If you can use Tor:]: #if-you-can-use-tor-2
   [If you cannot use Tor:]: #if-you-cannot-use-tor-7
-  [Appendix H: Windows Cleaning Tools]: #appendix-h-windows-cleaning-tools
+  [Appendix H: Windows Cleaning Tools:]: #appendix-h-windows-cleaning-tools
   [Appendix I: Using ShredOS to securely wipe an HDD drive:]: #appendix-i-using-shredos-to-securely-wipe-an-hdd-drive
-  [11]: #windows-5
+  [ShredOS on Windows:]: #shredos-on-windows
-  [Linux:]: #linux-2
+  [ShredOS on Linux:]: #shredos-on-linux
   [Appendix J: Manufacturer tools for Wiping HDD and SSD drives:]: #appendix-j-manufacturer-tools-for-wiping-hdd-and-ssd-drives
   [Tools that provide a boot disk for wiping from boot:]: #tools-that-provide-a-boot-disk-for-wiping-from-boot
-  [Tools that provide only support from running OS (for external drives).]: #tools-that-provide-only-support-from-running-os-for-external-drives.
+  [Tools that provide only support from running OS (for external drives):]: #tools-that-provide-only-support-from-running-os-for-external-drives.
-  [Appendix K: Considerations for using external SSD drives]: #appendix-k-considerations-for-using-external-ssd-drives
+  [Appendix K: Considerations for using external SSD drives:]: #appendix-k-considerations-for-using-external-ssd-drives
-  [12]: #windows-6
+  [Windows Considerations:]: #windows-considerations
-  [Trim Support:]: #trim-support
+  [Trim Support (Windows):]: #trim-support-windows
-  [ATA/NVMe Operations (Secure Erase/Sanitize):]: #atanvme-operations-secure-erasesanitize
+  [ATA/NVMe Operations (Secure Erase/Sanitize) (Windows):]: #atanvme-operations-secure-erasesanitize-windows
-  [13]: #linux-3
+  [Linux Sanitation:]: #linux-sanitation
-  [14]: #trim-support-1
+  [Trim Support (Linux):]: #trim-support-linux
-  [15]: #atanvme-operations-secure-erasesanitize-1
+  [ATA/NVMe Operations (Secure Erase/Sanitize) (Linux):]: #atanvme-operations-secure-erasesanitize-linux
-  [16]: #macos-5
+  [MacOS Sanitation:]: #macos-sanitation
-  [17]: #trim-support-2
+  [Trim Support (MacOS):]: #trim-support-macos
-  [18]: #atanvme-operations-secure-erasesanitize-2
+  [ATA/NVMe Operations (Secure Erase/Sanitize) (MacOS):]: #atanvme-operations-secure-erasesanitize-macos
-  [Appendix L: Creating a mat2-web guest VM for removing metadata from files]: #appendix-l-creating-a-mat2-web-guest-vm-for-removing-metadata-from-files
+  [Appendix L: Creating a mat2-web guest VM for removing metadata from files:]: #appendix-l-creating-a-mat2-web-guest-vm-for-removing-metadata-from-files
-  [Appendix M: BIOS/UEFI options to wipe disks in various Brands]: #appendix-m-biosuefi-options-to-wipe-disks-in-various-brands
+  [Appendix M: BIOS/UEFI options to wipe disks in various Brands:]: #appendix-m-biosuefi-options-to-wipe-disks-in-various-brands
-  [Appendix N: Warning about smartphones and smart devices]: #appendix-n-warning-about-smartphones-and-smart-devices
+  [Appendix N: Warning about smartphones and smart devices:]: #appendix-n-warning-about-smartphones-and-smart-devices
-  [Appendix O: Getting an anonymous VPN/Proxy]: #appendix-o-getting-an-anonymous-vpnproxy
+  [Appendix O: Getting an anonymous VPN/Proxy:]: #appendix-o-getting-an-anonymous-vpnproxy
   [Cash/Monero-Paid VPN:]: #cashmonero-paid-vpn
   [Self-hosted VPN/Proxy on a Monero/Cash-paid VPS (for users more familiar with Linux):]: #self-hosted-vpnproxy-on-a-monerocash-paid-vps-for-users-more-familiar-with-linux
   [VPN VPS:]: #vpn-vps
   [Socks Proxy VPS:]: #socks-proxy-vps
-  [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]: #appendix-p-accessing-the-internet-as-safely-as-possible-when-tor-and-vpns-are-not-an-option
+  [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]: #appendix-p-accessing-the-internet-as-safely-as-possible-when-tor-and-vpns-are-not-an-option
   [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance:]: #appendix-q-using-long-range-antenna-to-connect-to-public-wi-fis-from-a-safe-distance
-  [Appendix R: Installing a VPN on your VM or Host OS.]: #appendix-r-installing-a-vpn-on-your-vm-or-host-os.
+  [Appendix R: Installing a VPN on your VM or Host OS:]: #appendix-r-installing-a-vpn-on-your-vm-or-host-os
-  [Appendix S: Check your network for surveillance/censorship using OONI]: #appendix-s-check-your-network-for-surveillancecensorship-using-ooni
+  [Appendix S: Check your network for surveillance/censorship using OONI:]: #appendix-s-check-your-network-for-surveillancecensorship-using-ooni
-  [Appendix T: Checking files for malware]: #appendix-t-checking-files-for-malware
+  [Appendix T: Checking files for malware:]: #appendix-t-checking-files-for-malware
   [Integrity (if available):]: #integrity-if-available
   [Authenticity (if available):]: #authenticity-if-available
   [Security (checking for actual malware):]: #security-checking-for-actual-malware
   [Anti-Virus Software:]: #anti-virus-software
-  [19]: #manual-reviews-1
+  [19]: #manual-reviews_1
-  [Appendix U: How to bypass (some) local restrictions on supervised computers]: #appendix-u-how-to-bypass-some-local-restrictions-on-supervised-computers
+  [Appendix U: How to bypass (some) local restrictions on supervised computers:]: #appendix-u-how-to-bypass-some-local-restrictions-on-supervised-computers
   [Portable Apps:]: #portable-apps
   [Bootable Live Systems:]: #bootable-live-systems
   [Precautions:]: #precautions
-  [Appendix V: What browser to use in your Guest VM/Disposable VM]: #appendix-v-what-browser-to-use-in-your-guest-vmdisposable-vm
+  [Appendix V: What browser to use in your Guest VM/Disposable VM:]: #appendix-v-what-browser-to-use-in-your-guest-vmdisposable-vm
   [Brave:]: #brave
   [Ungoogled-Chromium:]: #ungoogled-chromium
   [Edge:]: #edge